dracmic/pythonlambdaweather/README.md

  - Before doing the commit , use terraform locally and run: `terraform fmt -write -recursive`, which will do the indentation fixes for terraform files

+## Environment variables

+ For the CI/CD you need to setup following environment variables as exact names:

+  - `API_KEY` : which is the api key for the openweathermap, which you generated through your account and you need to wait about 10 minutes before being active
+  - `AWS_ACCESS_KEY_ID`: which is the access key id of your AWS IAM user
+  - `AWS_SECRET_ACCESS_KEY`: which the secret access key of your AWS IAM user
+  - `GIT_TOKEN` : which is your personal access token or company access token to be able to push the terraform tfstate modifications in the repo.
+  - `LOCATION` : which is the location for environment variables of the Weather Lambda example: Prague,Prague,CZ
 ## Terraform code

 The terraform code was done in a non-optimized manner just for PoC and can't be improved as following: `

    - use of s3 bucket for backend
    - use of CloudFront distribution with a domain to point to S3 bucket used for HTML file
+   - use of IAM role to deploy with oidc

 The code does deployment of the S3, lambda and all the dependencies.